OISF/suricata/doc/userguide/devguide/contributing/backports-guide.rst

     * bug fixes
     * in some cases, new features are backported if there are sufficient reasons to backport a new feature.

+.. note:: 7.0.x backports

+    With the release of Suricata 8.0, Suricata 7 has reached a mature stage of its release cycle.
+Thus, as a rule, only critical issues (bugs and security), should be considered for backporting.

 ..
 Note:: Exceptions